cocafe/msr-utility/readme.md

 ⚠ This tool is intended for power users, if you don't understand fully what is going on, you may shoot your self in the foot.

+⚠ `winring0` may be blocked on Windows 11 22h2 and later, set VulnerableDriverBlocklistEnable = 0 in HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\CI\Config to remove this limitation.

 -----

 ### ⚠ <u>**ABSOLUTELY NO WARRANTIES, USE ON YOUR OWN RISK**</u> ⚠